The Malfoy Connection:

 And Snape was a very sharp customer.
 And James Potter had no ambition.
 And we’ve got no indication whatsoever in canon that while he was still in school the DEs would have known James Potter from a hole in the ground.

 So what’s the connection?
 Assuming there is one.

 I no longer believe there was.

 So why did Snape join the DEs?
 Did he join up because he suspected that to refuse was seriously bad for his health?
 That could well be.
 It doesn’t explain why they would have extended the offer, however.
 He just plain didn’t fit their demographic.
 Did he sign up just to oblige Malfoy?
 That’s at least marginally possible.
-Malfoy’s patronage would certainly be useful, quite apart from his little illegal pressure group.
+Malfoy’s patronage would definitely be useful, quite apart from his little illegal pressure group.
 And we do get a distinct impression that Snape and Malfoy really are friends.
+Of a sort.

 And just because Malfoy treats House Elves badly doesn’t mean that particular behavior necessarily carries over to his own lieutenants as well.

 But you have to wonder whether Snape would have joined up only to oblige Malfoy.
 And when clearly examined there really isn’t much that the DEs could offer Snape that he wouldn’t have had a rather better chance of going out and getting on his own.
-(Admittedly he is unlikely to have been Headmaster of Hogwarts at the age of 37 otherwise.)
+(Admittedly he is unlikely to have been Headmaster of Hogwarts at the age of 37.)

 Unless he had a covert motive that we haven’t been told about yet.

 Because I absolutely do not believe Rowling’s brain-dead suggestion that he joined up in hopes of impressing Lily with how cool he was after she’d already dumped him.
 I think Rowling was deliberately tweaking our noses there.
 Or confusing Snape and Lily with two other people.